 A meeting was held on 3rd December 2018 in support of the consultation, with all statutory consultees invited.
 It was attended by Natural Resources Wales and the Environment Agency.
 Feedback was received from NRW, Cadw and EA and their comments were integrated in the final Scoping reports issued in December 2018.

-The SEA Environmental Report and the HRA Report are published for consultation in parallel with the draft Drought Plan to support its submission.
+The SEA Environmental Report and the HRA Report were published for consultation in parallel with the draft Drought Plan to support its submission.

 5.9.
-Results of the Environmental Assessments
+Environmental Assessment Updates Post Consultation